Spain striker Roberto Soldado says he is eager to face hosts Brazil in the Confederations Cup final at the Maracana.

 After playing Euro 2012 with midfielder Cesc Fabregas filling in up front, Spain have been using an orthodox striker in Brazil.

-Soldado started the first game against Uruguay, opening the scoring early on, with David Villa and Fernando Torres playing the Tahiti fixture and the 28-year-old is delighted at the tactical switch.
+Soldado started their first game against Uruguay, opening the scoring early on, with David Villa and Fernando Torres playing the Tahiti fixture and the 28-year-old is delighted at the tactical switch.

 "I'm calm and eager to continue doing well.
 I always want to show what I've got in me.
 It's what I do at Valencia and what I try to do with the national team.
 I hope more goals will come."